-Also interesting to me is an unexpected coincidence between Trouillot and what Tim Ingold has been recently emphasizing that anthropology is not ethnography: “Anthropology is studying with and learning from; it is carried forward in a process of life, and effects transformations within that process.
-Ethnography is a study of and learning about, its enduring products are recollective accounts which serve a documentary purpose” (Making, 2013:3; see also the post on What is Anthropology? for an elaboration on Ingold’s position).
+Also interesting to me is an unexpected coincidence between Trouillot and what Tim Ingold began saying around 2013, that anthropology is not ethnography: “Anthropology is studying with and learning from; it is carried forward in a process of life, and effects transformations within that process.
+Ethnography is a study of and learning about, its enduring products are recollective accounts which serve a documentary purpose” (Making, 2013, 3; see also the post on What is Anthropology? for an elaboration on Ingold’s position).

 To be very clear, neither Ingold nor Trouillot are trying to belittle ethnography or fieldwork–both insist on the necessity of ethnography, fieldwork, and attention to empirical detail (see comment below on the importance of fieldwork).
 However, both insist that anthropology is a different enterprise, and to equate it with ethnography, or to fetishize fieldwork, can lead to pernicious outcomes.

 More on Adieu, Culture

 Trouillot’s essay is packed with insight.
-On this reading I was struck by passages which could be read as helpful responses to recent comments on previous blog-posts, especially on the issue of Gang Culture and Courtroom Anthropology.
+On this reading I was struck by passages which could be read as helpful responses to comments on previous blog-posts, especially on the issue of Gang Culture and Courtroom Anthropology.
 Namely:

 - “Anthropology’s monopoly on both the word and the concept of culture obtained only when the use of either was restricted to the Savage slot.
 When it came to black savages in the cities, white immigrants, or the majority population, other social scientists, such as political scientists or sociologists–notably of the Chicago school–took the lead” (2003, 109-110).
 This is an important point related to Alex Taub’s comment on Gang Culture, that indeed the idea of gang culture is less rooted in a misinterpretation of anthropology than it is in a development of ideas from sociology and criminal justice.